How to Clean a Toilet tank – Don’t Bleach Again

 3. Prevent Awful Odors

-Some people use artificial fragrances to cover the awful smell but you really don’t need to do that.
+Some people use artificial fragrances to cover the awful smell, but you don’t need to do that.
 Apart from eliminating the bad odors, cleaning your toilet tank will also ensure that you and your family are some from diseases.

 4. Prolong Your Toilet Tank Parts

-If you don’t want to keep replacing your toilet tank parts then I suggest that you get in the habit of cleaning your toilet tank regularly.
-Mineral deposits will cause your toilet flapper to warp, tank bolt washers to weaken hence leaking and many other problems.
+If you don’t want to keep replacing your toilet tank parts, then I suggest that you get in the habit of cleaning your toilet tank regularly.
+Mineral deposits will cause your toilet flapper to warp and tank bolt washers to weaken hence leaking and many other problems.

-Toilet tank parts may not be very expensive but plumbers are.
-It is also not very convenient when you have a constantly running/leaking toilet.
+Toilet tank parts may not be very expensive, but plumbers are.
+It is also inconvenient when you have a constantly running/leaking toilet.

 How to Clean a Toilet Tank Naturally.